 A 2015 study conducted by the Stanford Graduate School of Business allowed China’s largest travel agency, Ctrip, to save nearly $2,000 per employee on its rented office space simply by utilizing the space more efficiently.
 With more employees working from home, the company was able to make cost-effective changes that benefited both their employees and their budget.

 With the modern technology available today, there is no reason for most employees working desk jobs to be forced to come into an office every day.
 Remote companies understand this.
-Offering partial or full-time telecommuting to employees gives your business a competitive edge and provides flexibility for those who want it—or need it—most, such as millennials, working parents, and individuals with disabilities or chronic illnesses.
+Offering partial or full-time telecommuting to employees gives your business a competitive edge and provides flexibility for those who want or need it most — like millennials, working parents, and individuals with disabilities or chronic illnesses.

 For Team Members